paranext/paranext-core/README.md

 Platform.Bible is extensible Bible translation software.
 Its functionality is provided almost completely by extensions in order to be very powerful and flexible, giving developers the freedom to create and to share their desired Bible translation experience.

 This repository contains the core Platform.Bible software (Electron client, extension host including "PAPI", and .NET library) and the extensions that come bundled with it.
-There are many other repositories containing additional Platform extensions.
+There are many other repositories containing additional extensions.

 ## Users